Fall, Spring, Academic Year, Calendar Year

 To apply for the program, you must be a student at one of the Iowa Regents Universities: University of Iowa, University of Northern Iowa or Iowa State University.
 Students must have at least sophomore standing at the time of application and a minimum 2.5 GPA.

-Study Abroad has not yet created a cost sheet for the Spring 2015 session, but you can review the Fall 2014 session's cost sheet by clicking on the link below.
+Study Abroad has not yet created a cost sheet for the Fall 2015 session, but you can review the Spring 2015 session's cost sheet by clicking on the link below.

 Financial aid received to attend the University of Iowa may be applied toward the program cost.
 In addition, eligible program participants are encouraged to apply for merit, need-based and Diversity Ambassador scholarships awarded by Study Abroad.
 More information is available at: http://international.uiowa.edu/study-abroad/funding/